Project What If - We The Curious

 Joey & Harley

 Joey and Harley Watts are from Leeds.
 They suffer from a rare condition called supravalvular aortic stenosis, a heart defect that develops before birth.
 This means that both Harley and Joey have had to face multiple life saving surgeries, some of which the odds of survival were low.
 Their mother, Leanne, describes them as 'Warriors'.
-Their father, Martin, decided to get a tattoo of Joey's surgery scar on his chest as a gesture of love and support.
+Their father, Martin, decided to get a tattoo of Joey's surgery scar on his chest as a gesture of support.

 Joey & Harley